Galaad-Gauthier/standalone-activerecord/README.md

 ## History

-This gem was made in 2009 by Blake Mizerany, creator of Sinatra.
+This gem was made in 2009 by Blake Mizerany, creator of standalone.

 ## Social